d4rklynk/samsepi0l.dev/content/blog/cybersec/windows-setup/group-policies/index.md

 - Allow Online Tips -> Disabled (Not sure about privacy implications, but no reason for it to be on)
 ### Personalization

-`Computer Configuration\Administrative Templates\Control Panel\Regional and Language Options`
+`Computer Configuration\Administrative Templates\Control Panel\Personalization`

 - Prevent enabling lock screen camera -> Enabled (Probably not invasive, though I don't see a reason for it to be on)

 ### Regional and Language Options

 `Computer Configuration\Administrative Templates\Control Panel\Regional and Language Options`

 - Allow users to enable online speech recognition services -> Disabled
-- Handwriting personalization -> Turn off automatic learning -> Enabled\n## System
+- Handwriting personalization -> Turn off automatic learning -> Enabled
+## System

 ### Credentials Delegation